Project

 Oddly enough, this just stopped happening for me now.
 Since I can't reliably reproduce the issue any more, I guess this ticket can be closed.

-#3 Updated by Davyd McColl almost 9 years ago
+#3 Updated by Davyd McColl about 9 years ago

 Oh, never mind; it's back.